-- On-page signals (information that appears in technical and contextual components of a web page)
+- On-page SEO signals (information that appears in technical and contextual components of a web page)

-- Off-page signals (information gathered from inbound citations and links pointing to a web page).
+- Off-page SEO signals (information gathered from inbound citations and links pointing to a web page).

 Each is about 50% responsible for dictating search performance.
 To put it simply, Google looks at how keywords appear in the technical elements of a webpage (such as the URL and title tag) as well as how search terms are used throughout the body content.
 Google also looks for clues in the hyperlinks pointing to a webpage from other domains, including the anchor text and the context of the link within the sentence, paragraph, subheading and page.